icarus44-zer0/Keyboard-Warrior/README.md

 Keyboard-Warrior
 -------------------
-A Keyboard shortcut program for expanding user defined code and text blocks.
+A keyboard shortcut program for expanding user defined code and text blocks.

 #### Version 1.x